sqlobject/sqlobject/docs/DeveloperGuide.rst

   Don't use single quotes (''').
 Don't bother trying make the string less vertically compact.

+  Not strictly required but ``reStructuredText`` format for docstrings is very much recommended.

 * Comments go right before the thing they are commenting on.